10 Signs Your Company Website Is Outdated

 If the information on your website no longer lines up with reality, that trust starts to weaken.

-3. Your services or positioning are slightly behind where the company is now
+3. Your services or positioning are behind where the company is now

 A lot of companies outgrow their website before they realize it.